 - Tribhuvan International Airport, Kathmandu

 - Mid-western – Banke (Jamuna, Nepalgunj)

 - Far western – Kailali (Mohana, Dhangadhi) / Kanchanpur (Gaddachauki, Mahendranagar)

 - USD 25 or currency equivalent for 15 days.

 - USD 40 or currency equivalent for 30 days.

 - USD 100 or currency equivalent for 90 days.

-- If you want your visa extended for 15 days or less, you will be charged USD 30 as visa extension charge or currency equivalent.
+- If you want your visa extended for 15 days or less, you will be charged USD 30 as a visa extension charge or currency equivalent.

-- If you want your visa extended for more than 15 days, you will be charged 2 USD per day after the earlier 15 days as visa extension charge.
+- If you want your visa extended for more than 15 days, you will be charged 2 USD per day after the earlier 15 days as a visa extension charge.
 The visa can be extended to 150 days in a visa year (Visa year refers to the year starting January to December.)

-In any case of transaction or flight delay due to whatever reason, if you are to land on Nepal airport you have to pay USD 5 or any other currency equivalent.
+In any case of transaction or flight delay due to whatever reason, if you are to land at Nepal airport you have to pay USD 5 or any other currency equivalent.
 The transit visa is valid for 3 three days at maximum.